-It should be noted that the marine agencies found in 2010 that new built ships are sometimes fitted with remote level reading devices for their ballast tanks.
+It should be noted that the marine agencies found in 2011 that new built ships are sometimes fitted with remote level reading devices for their ballast tanks.
 They are not fitted with sounding tubes.
 This causes delays specifically when access to openings such as manholes is covered with cargo and sampling vent pipes are not practical.
-In 2010, an increasing number of tug/barge unit entered the Seaway.
-The majority of them were not able to be sampled due to the lack of sounding tubes.
+In 2011, an increasing number of tug/barge units entered the Seaway with tanks under retention.

 The St. Lawrence Seaway is uniquely situated to prevent the further introduction of invasive species.
 With a central inspection point, situated outside of the Lakes, the ballast water tanks of all inbound vessels are inspected by both Canada and the United States.
 Joint vessel inspections by Transport Canada, the U.S. Coast Guard, and the U.S. and Canadian Seaway Corporations have been regularly conducted in Montreal.
-This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Svstem.
-Improvements are continually being made to the inspection programs to incorporate updated procedures and technology.
+This inspection process, in place since 1997, has been successful in enhancing the operational and environmental security of the Great Lakes St. Lawrence Seaway Improvements are continually being made to the inspection programs to System. incorporate updated procedures and technology.
 All four agencies work cooperatively in a binational manner to address issues as they arise.
 The Seaway regulation harmonizes the ballast water requirements for vessels transiting the U.S. waters of the Seaway with those currently required by Transport Canada for transit in waters under Canadian jurisdiction of the Seaway.
-This regulation is intended to be an interim solution while the U.S. Coast Guard completes its ballast water discharge rulemaking, anticipated to be issued in the spring of 2011.
+This regulation is intended to be an interim solution while the U.S. Coast Guard completes its ballast water discharge rulemaking, anticipated to be issued in the spring of 2012.
 The BWWG will continue its work to deter the introduction of aquatic invasive species in the Great Lakes using regulatory, technological, and management-based protocols.
 The agencies take the threat of invasive species very seriously and are dedicated to finding new answers to combat the problem.